TimurDN/AutomationQA/README.md

 ### 01. Java OOP Workshops

 **Folder Structure Updates:**
 - This directory contains materials related to OOP workshops conducted in Telerik Academy.
-Explore the updated folder structure for the latest content and practice exercises.
+Explore the updated folder structure for the latest content and practice exercises which I did during the academy.
+These workshops were essential for my learning Java and OOP.

 ### 02. Web Testing